opnsense/docs/source/development/examples/helloworld.rst

 Next correct the errors and save again, on successful save the data should be stored in the config.xml.
-If you want to change validation messages, just edit the model xml and add your message in the ValidationMessage tag.
+If you want to change validation messages, just edit the model XML and add your message in the ValidationMessage tag.
 For example:

 .. code-block:: xml